 - Depraved Bisexual: This is played for laughs rather than used for any serious plots, though.
 She seems to be more along the lines of Anything That Moves.

 - Did You Think I Can't Feel?: Since Karen snarks all the time, the other characters almost never take her seriously, even when she's genuinely trying to help them.
-She becomes furious and upset whenever this occurs, and on one occasion even quit working for Grace after the latter refused to give her credit for an interior design she had done after Grace bail on it.
+She becomes furious and upset whenever this occurs, and on one occasion even quit working for Grace after the latter refused to give her credit for an interior design she had done after Grace bailed on it.

 - The Ditz: Justified, as shes usually drunk and at least some of it is Obfuscating Stupidity.